benlorence/conjur/UPGRADING.md

 ## Specific steps

-**This step should be done  when upgrading from version xxx and below to a newer version**
+**This step should be done  when upgrading from version 1.7.2 and below to a newer version**

 Due to encryption changes in newer versions there is a need to run this command `bundle exec rake slosilo:migrate`